gamemanual0/gm0/source/docs/awards/judging-presentation.rst

 Pit Judging
 -----------

-During the competition, secondary groups of judges will be walking around pits to ask more questions about specific components of the team, robot, or outreach.
+During the competition, secondary groups of judges may be walking around pits to ask more questions about specific components of the team, robot, or outreach.
 These questions are an important part of judging deliberation, and should be treated similarly to the Q&A in the beginning of the competition.

 Pit judging can be difficult sometimes since judges might want to talk to your team as you are heading out to a match.
-While some judges will offer to come back at a different time, often it is better to have your teammates not driving talk to the judge if possible.
+While some judges may offer to come back at a different time, often it is better to have your teammates not driving talk to the judge if possible.
 This can ensure they don't run out of time to talk to you.

 When pit judges arrive, one should try to determine roughly what they are there for.
 Pretty quickly judges will make it clear if they are there for control, robot-based awards, outreach, etc. If a judge is there to talk to you about the robot, don't waste their time with outreach.
 Similarly, if a judge is asking about your outreach don't divert to talking about the robot.
-Judges are there for a specific purpose, other information will essentially be discarded by them.
+Judges are there for a specific purpose, other information may essentially be discarded by them.

 .. important:: When judges come near your pits, STAND UP and PUT THE PHONES DOWN.
 Uninterested students can cause a judge's opinion to quickly sour.
 All students should try to look interested and should participate, get as many different people speaking as you can.